 The intuitive art of healing started to dwindle into oblivion with the coming of the Industrial Revolution.

-In the Berkeley era, the poor may have borne the brunt of social upheaval, but its effects rippled through society in a tidal wave.
+In the Berkeley era, the poor, regrettably, as in any age, bore the brunt of social upheaval, but its effects rippled through society in a tidal wave.
 Empire outreach, war, politics, and the gambling houses affected the fortunes of many higher up the social ladder.
 There was no welfare state.
 The shadow of debt and destitution stalked lord and labourer alike, if not quite in the same proportion, and then, as now, it was prudent to acquire other strings to the bow.